skywarth/vanillaCrypt/README.md

 # Vanilla Crypt

+## Features
+* **Image Encryption** with AES, DES... (https://ieeexplore.ieee.org/abstract/document/9044816)
+* **Zigzag Matrix Read** algorithm which can read any 2D matrix, regular only. (e.g 3x4, 120x30, 1024x768 etc.) (Similar to:https://www.geeksforgeeks.org/print-matrix-zag-zag-fashion/)
+* **Custom Chaotic PRNG** capable of generating random numbers based on seed value.
+Used system wide.
+Includes glibc GCC constants, Ramanujan's Constant and chef's special spice !
+* **Generating Fake Image** to mock images.
+Just to prove algorithm can encrypt matrixes.
+* _**Exhaustion**, tired eyes, manic episodes, seizures due to controlling patterns in PRNG and traumatic PITA/PITB with a PTSD topping._

+## Dir

 * **./src** for modules
-* **./test** consists unit tests for zigzag matrix read algorithm
+* **./test** consists unit tests for zigzag matrix read algorithm, faker-mock image, chaotic PRNG.
-* **./test-images** sample images that are used to test the algorithm _**Warning:** Start off by using "*-small" version of the images.
+* **./test-images** sample images that are used to test the algorithm

+_**Warning:** Start off by using "*-small" version of the images.
 Otherwise, it could take long according to the client specs._

 * **./demo-ss** contains several manual test run's screenshots with distinguish inputs and outputs.
 * **./demo** includes different applications of the algorithm, which could be used to test it.
 Hence, the name...
 Demo.

-* Console logs are left open in case you wanna check out how it's running.
-If performance is imperative, just disable them through modules codes.
+_**Notice: Console logs are left open in case you wanna check out how it's running.
+If performance is imperative, just disable them through modules codes.**_

 ## How to use/run